balderdashy/sails-docs/concepts/ORM/Models.md

 In Node.js, Sails, and JavaScript in general, the recommended way to handle this is by using [`async/await`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/await).

-For more information about working with queries, see [Waterline (ORM) > Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries).
+For more information about working with queries, see [Reference > Waterline (ORM) > Queries](https://sailsjs.com/documentation/reference/waterline-orm/queries).

 ### Resourceful pubsub methods